 The Noord/Zuidlijn was officially opened and put into operation on 22 July 2018, a moment that residents, commuters and local business owners had been looking forward to for years.
 Safety always had top priority during the entire project, both during the construction and the testing phase.
 Victor: “We also created additional safety and security by means of the gate detection functionality.
 This allows for prompt detection of intruders and the necessary subsequent actions.
 In addition, the smart technology has achieved substantial savings in terms of time and manpower.
 In the past, when a gate was closed, we had to travel to the actual location and check whether everyone had left.
 Thanks to this smart technology this is no longer necessary.”

 Victor continues: “The nicest aspect of the Noord/Zuidlijn project is the level of freedom I was given by the client.
 Freedom to realise better solutions.
 A lot of technological developments took place between the moment of receiving the request and the actual start of the project, and we have been able to apply these developments.
 The Noord/ Zuidlijn project has been completed, and the underground is moving.
 I’m also putting myself in motion by taking on a new assignment.
 That’s what I’m looking forward to.
 We’re working on a large number of interesting and challenging projects at ICT Group.
-The company stimulates taking initiative and entrepreneurship, and this turns each project into a challenge.
-I prefer to be involved in a project from day one, and don’t like leaving a project until everything conceived on the drawing table has actually been put in motion.”
+The company stimulates taking initiative and entrepreneurship, and this turns each project into a challenge.”

 Visit our website: www.ict.eu/careers!